- Recruit with Co-op

 A: In the case that a student is either home ill or has decided to stay home to self-isolate, is uncomfortable working in-person, or if your business is unable to continue to operate, ending a work term early is an option.
 From the SFU perspective, we understand this situation and we ask that if you need to end a work term early, to please contact the Co-op Office to discuss the logistics and see how we can best support you and our student(s).
 For our students in this situation, there will be no academic penalties or negative impact on their co-op work term grade.

-Q: What is happening with Fall 2020 work terms due to COVID-19?
+Q: What is happening with Co-op work terms due to COVID-19?

-A: Whether you already have a student working with you this Summer 2020 or you are hiring for the upcoming semester, Fall 2020 Co-op work terms are proceeding with employers following the guidelines for work safety within their regions.
+A: Co-op work terms are proceeding with employers following the guidelines for work safety within their regions.
 If located in BC, this will be WorksafeBC and BC’s ReStart Plan.
-Students are applying to jobs beginning in September and are keen to secure a co-op work term.
-Students that are currently working on a Summer 2020 work term are eligible to extend into the Fall if the extension works for both the student and the employer.
+Students are still applying to jobs and are keen to secure a co-op work term.

-Q: What are some recommendations if we choose to move ahead with our Fall 2020 work term?
+Q: What are some recommendations if we choose to move ahead with a Co-op work term at this time?

 A: We are recommending following the guidelines for your region and country on workplace safety measures for reducing COVID-19.
 If located in BC, this will be WorksafeBC and BC’s ReStart Plan.
 We also recommend contingency plans for students to transition to working remotely should the guidelines for your region change for work safety.